-March 20 | 2 Corinthians 9:6-8 “Now this is the point: the one who sows sparingly, sparingly will he harvest, and the one who sows bountifully, bountifully will he also harvest.
-Each one just as he has chosen in his heart, not reluctantly or out of obligation, for God loves…
+December 12 | 2 Corinthians 9:6 “Now this is the point: the one who sows sparingly, sparingly will He harvest, and the one who sows bountifully, bountifully will He also harvest.”
+(2 Corinthians 9:6) Sowing and reaping is often mischaracterized by televangelists.
+They only talk about this principle with money.…

 What does 2 Corinthians 6:9-10 mean? “through honor and dishonor, through slander and praise.
 We are treated as impostors, and yet are true; as unknown, and yet well known; as dying, and behold, we live; as punished, and yet not killed; as sorrowful, yet always rejoicing; as poor, yet making…